SuperOfficeDocs/superoffice-docs/docs/en/sale/learn/screen/activities-sale.md

 [!include[Table showing icons for activities](../../../learn/includes/table-activity-icons.md)]

-## Show all follow-ups and documents

-By default, the activities for the current sales stage are shown in the lower half, but you can choose to show all activities and documents for all stages by checking **Show all stages** at the lower right of the section tab.
-You can also show the follow-ups and documents for one of the stages by clicking the button with the name of the stage.

-You can go to the next stage by selecting it in the **Stage** list on the main card.

-A sales guide where only follow-ups and documents for the current stage are displayed:

-![Sales guide with follow-ups and documents only for the current stage -screenshot][img3]

-A sales guide where all follow-ups and documents for all stages are displayed:

-![Sales guide with all follow-ups and documents for all stages -screenshot][img4]

 ## What would you like to do now?

 * [Choose how many and which columns to display][2]